Policies and Procedures

 Making Course Changes that Require Dean’s Approval

 Use the Online Course Change Request in the following situations:

 - Before the deadline: Change a course grade status from Credit to Audit or Add/Cancel Pass/Fail.

 - After a deadline for actions in the Student Center-Enrollment: Add/drop a class, change section or credit, add/remove honors, change optional section.

 The online form is accessed through the Student Center.
 Click on Course Change Request in the Enrollment module.
-Select the requested action for the course, print out the Course Change Request form, and submit the form to Adult Career and Special Student Services, 21 N. Park Street, room 7101.
-Note: Guest auditors (academic program of UGST or UGSR within the University Special Career) do not use the Course Change Request Form.
+Select the requested action for the course and submit.
+Note: Guest auditors (academic program of UGST or UGSR within the University Special Career) do not use the Course Change Request.
 Guest auditors need a class permission entered in the enrollment system by departments prior to enrolling in the course, and upon successful enrollment the audit credit is automatically assigned.

 Withdrawal: defined as dropping all courses in a given term.

 If you plan to drop all your courses (even if you have only one course) ON or AFTER the first day of class you will be required to submit an online withdrawal request.
 Check "Key Deadlines" for the current term on the Registrar's homepage to be sure you are within established deadlines for the current term, then go to your MyUW Student Center and access the Term Withdrawal tab under course enrollment.
 For more information see the Registrar's webpage on withdrawals or the Term Withdrawal FAQ page.